Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 \textit{(SMD1) Selection of likelihood}.
 The first step concerning model design is often to decide which likelihood to use for inference, the \textsf{Cumulative}, \textsf{Sequential}, or \textsf{Adjacent-category}.
 This can be done by designing six statistical models and approximating their pointwise out-of-sample prediction accuracy (a measure of the out-of-sample fit).
 Doing this will allow us to receive estimates of how well each model handles new data (this, we would claim, is state of the art concerning model comparison, as introduced by~\citet{vehtariGG17loo}).
 In Table~\ref{tab:loo}, the result of the model comparison is presented, and it is clear that the \textsf{Sequential} model with predictors modeled as category-specific effects (where possible), has relatively speaking better out of sample prediction accuracy.

 If we examine Table~\ref{tab:loo}, there are several things it tells us.
 First, the model on the first row, $\mathcal{M}_{s[cs]}$, is different enough to warrant a first place.
 How do we know that?
-We can calculate the confidence interval (CI) between the first and second models, i.e., $-43.6 \pm 10.8 \cdot 2.576$, which leads to $\mathrm{CI}_{99\%}[-74.42,-15.78]$.
+We can calculate the confidence interval (CI) between the first and second models, i.e., $-43.6 \pm 10.8 \cdot 2.576$ (2.576 is the z-score for the 99\% CI), which leads to $\mathrm{CI}_{99\%}[-74.42,-15.78]$.
 In summary, on the 99\%-level, the first model is significantly better than the second (since the difference does not cross zero).
 The only difference between the two first models is that we model predictors, when possible, as category-specific effects.

 Next, it is also notable that we do not see the same effect using a \textsf{Cumulative model} and modeling predictors as monotonic (rows 4--5).
 Finally, the last line is our null model ($\mathcal{M}_0$), which is a model that does not use any predictors and, thus, only models the mean.
 By looking at $\Delta$elpd, we see that adding predictors to our model (rows 1--5) has a clear effect compared to $\mathcal{M}_0$.
 Hence, the conclusion concerning the model comparison is that the \textsf{Sequential} model, using category-specific effects, is our target model for now $\mathcal{M} = \mathcal{M}_{s[cs]}$.
 Next, we need to set appropriate priors.